How to Fix Computer Speakers Not Working? [Updated 2026]

 Fix 1: Unmute the Audio

 You have to start playing the video or audio file on your device.
 This will show if the sound is coming from the speakers on not.
-Then, on your keyboard, find the mute button and then tap on it.
+Then, on your keyboard, find the mute button and tap on it.
 For example, laptop users can typically tap on the Fn and F keys on the keyboard to work the mute function.
 On multimedia-focused keyboards, the button for activating or deactivating the mute key is available along the upper row with the different playback control keys.

 Fix 2: Check that the Speaker Volume is High